 (Click the main tab link above for the main download page.)

-A standard phaser effect with a variable number of stages.
+Standard with a variable number of stages.

 This phaser doubles as a frequency dependent delay, chorus effect and vibrato because it allows you to use up to 128 stages.

 - LFO rate.